Baldur’s Gate 3: Best & Worst Multiclassing Build Combinations

 Druid (Circle of the Moon Subclass)

-At level 5, you get a wild strike, which is similar to the Fighter Extra attack, where you can do an additional attack while in shape.
+At level 5, you get a Wild Strike, which is similar to the Fighter Extra attack, where you can do an additional attack while in shape.
 Next, At level 9, you get access to Conjure Elemental, which you can do outside of combat and doesn’t require concentration, giving you an extra body on the battlefield.
 At level 10, you get an improved wild strike, giving you 2 additional attacks that increase your damage significantly; at level 11, you get Heroes’ Feast.

 You will only get 1 level 6 spell slot per long rest, but this one prevents poison damage, increases your party HP, and lasts until a long rest.
 So that’s two buffs you get at the high level that are fantastic for you and your party.
 At level 12, you get an extra feat, which will either take you to 20 Wisdom or another benefit.